Top 5 Opel Transmission Problems

 - Worn valve body bores, causing loss of transmission fluid pressure or valve movement obstruction.
 The failure mode depends on the position and the nature of the wear.
 This is a very common problem caused by the fact that the material of the solenoid valve material is harder than the valve body itself.
 When examining the valve body, check for wear marks and replace them if there are any.

 - The wrong type of control valve was installed, as different variants either have or don’t have a control spring.
-This can easily happen during transmission repairs and can result in sporadic 2-3 gear shift issues.
+This can easily happen during transmission repairs, resulting in sporadic 2-3 gear shift issues.

 Opel vehicles are fun to drive and generally inexpensive to maintain.
 We recommend servicing the transmission at the recommended interval to minimize potential issues.